Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 VHCC Disbursement Process

 Disbursement of federal and state grant funds to student accounts will occur within 4 weeks following the last day to add a class for the semester.
 A notification of the disbursement date will be posted on the VHCC website.
 In approximately 2 weeks after this date, students may expect to receive any refund check that they are entitled to after tuition, and approved charges are deducted.
-Checks will be mailed to the address of the student listed in the Student Information System/PeopleSoft.
+Students have the option to choose a reloadable VISA branded prepaid debit card or direct deposit (ACH) into their existing bank accounts.

 Aid Programs Available